mpc-msri/EzPC/Athos/README.md

 ConvTranspose
 ```

-There are some additional limitations in some of the nodes.
+**Some other nodes are supported too**.
+There are some also additional limitations in some of the nodes.
 The compiler will exit with information about the limitation when the model with an unsupported node is compiled.

 ## Compiling and Running Models in Networks Directory Automatically
 The `CompileSampleNetworks.py` script can compile and optionally run models in the Networks directory like ResNet-50, DenseNet, SqueezeNet, etc..